 Wellbeing at work benefits individuals, organisations and communities, with a positive impact on economic, social and health outcomes.
 RAND Europe’s expertise in this area is becoming increasingly important as wider interest in work wellbeing continues to grow.

 Our research helps to improve effective decision making taken in organisations and by policymakers on a wide range of workplace wellbeing initiatives.

 RAND Europe’s workplace wellbeing portfolio extends from reviews of the economic impact of work wellbeing to the use of digital approaches in workplace mental health.
 Within this range, our researchers continue to focus on the management and work cultures that shape work wellbeing.

-RAND Europe is working with Public Health England (PHE) to review the current landscape of health and wellbeing interventions available to employers and develop case studies of promising practices to support policy and organisational decision making.
+Many health and wellbeing interventions are available to UK employers.
+Researchers graded them against Nesta standards and developed case studies of the most promising practices that support policy and organisational decision making.

 RAND Europe worked in partnership with the Corsham Institute to design and deliver the 2017 Thought Leadership Programmes.
 The consultations explored the opportunities and challenges that digital technologies are creating within society.

 Burnout and stress can be a challenge for university research staff and postgraduates.
 An exploration of the strengths and limitations of the existing evidence base on mental health in the research environment found that more work is needed to understand both the needs of researchers and how they can be addressed.